Sara Little Turnbull: Early life and education

-Sara Finkelstein was born on September 21, 1917, in Manhattan, New York to Russian immigrant parents, and was raised in Brooklyn.
+Sara Finkelstein was born on September 21, 1917, in Manhattan, New York to Russian immigrant parents in a modest household and was raised in Brooklyn.
 Her mother introduced her to the use of color and form by arranging fruits and vegetables in bowls.
-She was a child actress in the Yiddish Theater, and in high school, she received early accolades in design, winning an award for textile design.
-She attended Parsons School of Design on scholarships from the School Art League of NYC and the National Council of Jewish Women, graduating in 1939 with a degree in Advertising Design.
+She was a child actress in the Yiddish Theater.
+In high school, she attended Brooklyn's Girls Commercial High School, where she received early accolades in design.
+She attended Parsons School of Design on scholarships from the School Art League of NYC in 1935 for her work in silk textile design and the National Council of Jewish Women, graduating in 1939 with a degree in Advertising Design.

-Because she was 4'11" in height, she acquired the nickname "Little Sara," and then began to call herself Sara Little professionally.
+Because she was 4 ft 11 in tall, she acquired the nickname "Little Sara," and then began to call herself Sara Little professionally.

 Career

-House Beautiful
+Early career

 During college, Sara Little worked at Marshall Field & Company (now Macy’s) as an assistant art director in illustration and package design, then as an art director at Blaker Advertising Agency.
-On graduation, she was hired as an editorial assistant at House Beautiful magazine, where she wrote the "Girl with a Future" column until she rose to the position of Decorating Editor, which she held for nearly two decades.
+She was hired as an editorial assistant at House Beautiful magazine in 1941, where she wrote the "Girl with a Future" column until she rose to the position of Decorating Editor, which she held for nearly two decades.

 At House Beautiful, she anticipated and helped develop the American post-World War II domestic lifestyle.
 By asking, "how can we help these people put their lives back together through ideas in our magazine?"
-She encouraged readers to use more informal space in the home (in what eventually became known as the family room), share living space with a roommate, and organize small spaces for maximum domestic efficiency (she lived for 20 years in a 400 sqft hotel room from which she also ran her international consulting practice).
+She encouraged readers to use more informal space in the home (in what eventually became known as the family room), share living space with a roommate, and organize small spaces for maximum domestic efficiency.
+She lived for 20 years in a 400 sqft room at the Lombardi Hotel in Manhattan from which she also ran her international consulting practice).

+When her sister was diagnosed with cancer in the late 1940s, she helped in paying the medical bills by taking on client work while working full time at the studio.
+This led to radical career success as she began designing packaging for Macy's private-brand products leading to an increase in her services.
+Some of her notable clients were Elizabeth Arden and Lever Brothers.
+Initially, she didn't know what to charge, but she compiled her sister's medical expenses to create her fee and her clients agreed.
+This experience was the turning point as she stated "I would never have been as successful—would never have done as much as I did—if I hadn’t been forced by circumstances.
+And you know what?
+I got paid, and then I got paid, and then I got paid."